Information for full-time carers.

 - submit claims for respite items and relief care online without having to fill in forms and post them

 - be guided as to whether an item meets the Purchasing Guidelines

 Paper claiming will still be an option if carers wish to continue to use this process.

-We continue to work through the details of the new process and expect the release to be by December 2021.
+We continue to work through the details of the new process and expect the release to be by early to mid 2022.
 Keep an eye on the Ministry website for more detailed information and updates.

 As we get closer to release, we will send a letter to full-time carers explaining exactly what they need to do to sign up All they will need is an active email address that only they use and their Carer Support ID.

 The new system is being designed to meet the Ministry of Health’s security and privacy requirements and will be subject to regular and thorough security testing.

 Lots of detail is still to be worked through and the information below gives you an idea of what the system will do.